-Penalty Matrix Factors Score = 1 Score = 5 Score = 10 Score = 15 Score = 20

-1 Culpability committed with little or no fault on the part of the awareness of the legal framework and systems in place to ensure compliance but awareness of the legal of the law but the responsible person still allowed/committed the offence. intentional breach by responsible 2 Removal of Financial Incentive Little asset value.
-Little profit made by offender. landlord (between 4-5 properties) or a small Managing Agent.
-Medium asset value. landlord (over 5 3 Offence & History No previous enforcement history.
-Single low level offence. enforcement. time offender.
-Offence has moderate severity large severity or a single instance of a Multiple enforcement over recent times.
-4 Harm, or potential harm, to tenant(s) [Score is doubled for this section] harm caused.
-No vulnerable occupants.
-Tenant provides no risk(s) to occupant.
-No vulnerable occupants.
-Tenant level health/harm risk(s) to occupant.
-Vulnerable occupants potentially exposed.
-Tenant provides some information on impact but with no health/harm risk(s) to occupant.
-Tenant(s) will be affected frequently or by occasional high impact occurrences.
-Vulnerable occupants more than likely exposed;(High HHSRS score) Small HMO (3-4 occupants), multiple occupants exposed.
-Tenant provides good information on impact with primary evidence (e.g. prescription and evidence that tenant(s) are badly and/or continually affected.
-Multiple vulnerable occupants exposed ; (high HHSRS Score) Large HMO (5+ occupants), multiple occupants exposed.
-Tenant provides excellent information on impact with primary and secondary evidence provided (e.g. medical,
+Penalty Matrix Factors Score = 1 Score = 5 Score = 10 Score = 15 Score = 20 1 committed with little or no fault on the part of the responsible person awareness of the legal framework and systems in place to ensure compliance but these were not implemented despite an awareness of the legal responsibilities the responsible person failed to put in place suitable systems in place to responsible person still allowed/committed the offence. intentional breach by responsible person.
+Foi example nor compliance with a Formal Notice 2 Financial Incentive assets.
+No or -, landlord (between 2-3 properties).
+Low profit made by offender.
+4-5 properties) or a small Managing Agent.
+Medium asset value. landlord (over 5 properties) or a medium to large Managing Agent.
+Large asset value.
+Large profit made 3 No previous enforcement history.
+Single low level offence. enforcement.
+Single offence. time offender.
+Offence has large severity or a single instance of Multiple enforcement over recent times.
+Continuing serious offence.

+4 Harm, or potential no moderate high level

+harm, to tenant(s) No arm risk(s)

+[Score is doubled risk(s) to o ence that

+occupants.
+Tena No Vulnerable Tenant(s are badly

+provides occupants frequently continually

+information on provides potentially occasiona

+impact. exposed. high lvulnerab

+on impa ct. provides occurren occupan

+information Vulnerat its more exposed

+primary than HMO (5+

+secondary exposed occupan

+secondary HHSRS occupants

+Small I exposed

+occupan excellent

+occupants informati on on

+exposed d.
+Tenan timpact with

+provides primary and

+informat seconda

+impact e provided

+(e.g. medical,

+(e.g. prescription services

+drugs , reports).

+ns of poor

+witnessed )

+econdary

+evidence Э.